 Another drawback is the high-interest rate.
 This isn’t a great card to carry a high balance on or max out the limit, so if you choose this credit card, make sure you’re paying the balance in full each month.
 Otherwise, you risk creating a disastrous financial situation for yourself and watching your credit score dip.

-After five months of on-time payments, your credit limit may increase after an official account review.
+Be automatically considered for a higher credit line in as little as 6 months.
 If you don’t max out your new higher credit limit, your credit utilization ratio will be lower, an important factor that goes into your credit score.
 Just so we’re on the same page here, your credit utilization is defined as the amount of credit you’re actually using compared to the total available credit available.
 The lower your utilization, the higher the likelihood of a credit score bump.

 Planning international travel generally means planning out what cards to use since some carry high foreign transaction fees when you swipe them aboard.
-The Capital One Platinum, however, has no foreign transaction fee, so you can make international purchases without an extra surprise cost tacked on.
-If you choose to get a cash advance, you’ll be charged $10 or 3% on the advance, whichever is more.
+The Capital One Platinum Credit Card, however, has no foreign transaction fee, so you can make international purchases without an extra surprise cost tacked on.
+If you choose to get a cash advance, you’ll be charged 3% of the amount of the cash advance, but not less than $10.
 Late payments will set you back up to $40.
 But there’s no penalty APR and no returned payment fee.
 Of course, it’s good practice to avoid making late payments even if there is no penalty.
 Practicing good financial habits over time can boost your credit score.

 How does it compare to other credit-building cards?